thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^28/1]: International Law, Vol. I (1904), at p.
 16. _Cf._ West Rand Central Gold Mining Co. v.
 R., (1905) 2 K.B.
 391, at p.
 407.

-[^29/1]: _See_ Kunz, " Sanctions in International Law", American Journal of Inter- national Law (1960), Vol. 54, pp. 324--347.
-United Nations " peacekeeping
-operations cannot, strictly speaking, be regarded as a category of sanctions for the observance of international law, although sometimes serving to prevent the occurrence of breaches of international law.
+[^29/1]: _See_ Kunz, "Sanctions in International Law", American Journal of International Law (1960), Vol. 54, pp. 324--347.
+United Nations "peacekeeping" operations cannot, strictly speaking, be regarded as a category of sanctions for the observance of international law, although sometimes serving to prevent the occurrence of breaches of international law.
 The primary purpose of